As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Ready for a fun fact about Budapest?
 Fitting perfectly into the category of ‘hidden gems in Budapest’ are the 200+ natural caves found under the Buda side of the city.

-To explore this subterranean world, you can either book a tour or visit some caves independently like Palvolgyi Cave and Szemlő Mountain Cave.
+To explore this subterranean world, you can either book a tour or visit some caves independently, like Palvolgyi Cave and Szemlő Mountain Cave.

 Explore Castle Hill Beyond Fisherman’s Bastion and Matthias Church